iYinka/iYinka/README.md

 - 👋 Hi, I’m @iYinka
-- 👀 I am too lazy so I make it easily accessible.
+- 👀 I am too lazy so I automate to make it easily accessible.
 - 🌱 DevOps...
 DevOps...
 DevOps.
 - 💞️ I look forward to collaborating with you in reducing your Software latency and increasing its proficiency.
 - 📫 How to reach me?
 You can @ olayinkav28@gmail.com